 Arrange for the debugger profile to be executed before the shell starts.
-Turns on extended debugging mode (see Section 4.3.2 [The Shopt Builtin], page 55 for a description of the extdebug option to the shopt builtin) and shell function tracing (see Section 4.3.1 [The Set Builtin], page 51 for a description of the -o functrace option).
+Turns on extended debugging mode (see Section 4.3.2 [The Shopt Builtin], page 64, for a description of the extdebug option to the shopt builtin).

 --dump-po-strings